Better riding posture

-If you find that your fenders are not in an ideal position, then you have unlocked another part of the saddle fit for the rider.
+If your fenders are not in an ideal position, then you have unlocked another part of the saddle fit for the rider.
 Will adjusting your stirrup length help?
 If you find your fenders are too far forward, then there may be a fix.
 You could try to move the stirrup leather further back and block them there.
 While this doesn’t provide much change, it may be a short-term solution.

 It’s also important to check that your saddle isn’t too low in front.
 If the saddle is too wide and thus too low in front, it could tip you forward, giving you the impression of poor stirrup bar placement.
 Similarly, if the saddle is too low behind at the cantle, it could make you feel like you are tipping back.